Accessing rqlite

 Each rqlite node exposes an HTTP API allowing data to be inserted into, and read back from, the database.
 Specifically there are three endpoints to know:

-• /db/execute which accepts write requests (INSERT, UPDATE, DELETE)
+• /db/execute which accepts only write requests (INSERT, UPDATE, DELETE)

 • /db/request which accepts both read and write requests.
 This endpoint is known as the Unified Endpoint.